 Black cats and witches go hand in paw in popular culture but the origins of the witches' familiar aren't so black and white.
 Where did the connection between witches and cats stem from, why did it begin, and how did it perpetuate?
 Cats were not maligned in ancient times; we all know the Egyptians worshiped them so what happened?
-This post explores the shift in popularity that took place in sixteenth-century Britain and looks at some of the strange beliefs associated with cats during the witch trials of this century and the next.
+This article explores the shift in popularity that took place in sixteenth-century Britain and looks at some of the strange beliefs associated with cats during the witch trials of this century and the next.

 New York: 1970 CBS television actress Drinda La Lumia gets into the spirit of Halloween